apollographql/router/.changesets/feat_add_dns_resolution_strategy.md

 * `ipv6_then_ipv4` - Query for `AAAA` (IPv6) records first; if that fails, query for `A` (IPv4) records.
 * `ipv4_then_ipv6`(default) - Query for `A` (IPv4) records first; if that fails, query for `AAAA` (IPv6) records.

-To change the DNS resolution strategy applied to the subgraph's URL:
+You can change the DNS resolution strategy applied to a subgraph's URL:

 ```yaml title="router.yaml"
 traffic_shaping:
   all: